Bannu: 1947 Bannu Jirga

 On 21 June 1947 in Bannu, a jirga was held by Pashtun leaders including Bacha Khan, his brother Chief Minister Dr Khan Sahib, the Khudai Khidmatgars, members of the Provincial Assembly, Mirzali Khan (Faqir of Ipi), and other tribal chiefs, just seven weeks before the Partition of India.
 The jirga declared the Bannu Resolution, which demanded that the Pashtuns be given a choice to have an independent state of Pashtunistan composing all Pashtun territories of British India, instead of being made to join either India or Pakistan.
 However, the British Raj refused to comply with the demand of this resolution, in response to which the Khudai Khidmatgars boycotted the 1947 North-West Frontier Province referendum for merging the province into Pakistan.

 2022 Pashtun National Jirga

 On 11–14 March 2022, the Pashtun National Jirga was held at Mirakhel in Bannu in order to defend the rights of the Pashtun people in the country.
 The critical issues which were faced by the Pashtuns were discussed during the jirga in a bid to suggest solutions to them.

 Geography

 Climate

-Bannu has a hot semi-arid climate (Köppen BSh) with extremely hot summers and mild winters.
-The average annual temperature is 24.8 °C (76.6 °F), with the hottest month being June with an average high of 42.2 °C (108.0 °F) and the coolest month being January with an average low of 5.9 °C (42.6 °F).
-The average annual precipitation is 311.8 mm (12.28 in), with the majority falling in the monsoon season from July to September.
+Bannu has a hot semi-arid climate (Köppen BSh) featuring sweltering summers and mild winters.
+The average annual temperature is 22.3 °C, with the hottest month being June with an average high of 41.5 °C and the coolest January with an average low of 2.5 °C. The average annual rainfall is 435 mm, with the majority falling in the monsoon season of July and August, followed by a secondary maximum due to western disturbances from December to March.